IBE160/SG-Lotte/docs/sprint-artifacts/1-3-user-registration-email-verification.md

 ## **Known Issues & Test Limitations**

-> Unit- og integrasjonstestene for signup- og login-komponentene feiler i Jest/JSDOM-miljøet på grunn av kjente kompatibilitetsproblemer med `react-hook-form`, `waitFor`, og DOM-oppdateringer i testmiljøet.
-Funksjonaliteten (registrering, e-postverifisering og innlogging) er manuelt testet i faktisk nettleser og fungerer som forventet i henhold til alle Acceptance Criteria.
+The unit and integration tests for the signup and login components are currently failing in the Jest/JSDOM environment due to known compatibility issues involving `react-hook-form`, `waitFor`, and DOM update timing within the test environment.

+All functionality (registration, email verification, and login) has been manually tested in a real browser and works as expected according to all Acceptance Criteria.

-Dokumentert dette for eventuell senere forbedring, men har ikke tid til å rette.
-Har testet og fått epost med verifiseringslink, alt virker ok.
+> Dokumentert dette for eventuell senere forbedring, men har ikke tid til å gjøre om igjen nå.
+Har testet masse i nettleser, og det fungerte fint.
+Fikk epost med verifiseringslink da jeg logget inn med ny bruker, alt virker ok.

 ### Change Log